dch21/verserly/README.md

 ### Dictionary/ Thesaurus/ Word Generator

-Through the use of the [Datemuse API](https://www.datamuse.com/api/), writers can lookup and generate words for inspiration.Writers can enter a word and have the website generate rhymes, synonyms, antonyms, related words, homophones, and more.
+Through the [Datemuse API](https://www.datamuse.com/api/), writers can lookup and generate words for inspiration.Writers can enter a word and have the website generate rhymes, synonyms, antonyms, related words, homophones, and more.
 Once can also enter in a noun and have the generator return related adjectives and vice versa.

+### Background Picture

+Writers can add and remove background pictures to further the visual elements of their text.

 # Technology